-*Adds To Cart*: 7 New Drugstore Makeup Launches You'll Love This Year
+*Adds To Cart*: 9 New Drugstore Makeup Launches You'll Love This Year

-There's no magic spell that we can recite to recover from 2020 instantly, but hitting the "reset" button on different areas of your life can help birth a new outlook as you look ahead to 2021.
-If you've already purged your closet of all of the "could-have-been" outfits and cleansed your fridge of all the half-eaten takeout left over from December, your makeup collection is the next place that deserves an upgrade.
+There's no magic spell that we can recite to recover from 2020 instantly, but hitting the "reset" button on different areas of your life can help birth a new outlook as you continue powering through 2021.
+If you've already purged your closet of all of the "could-have-been" outfits and have finally taken down your Christmas tree from December, your makeup collection is the next place that deserves an upgrade.

-That's right: It's time to throw away your dried-out mascaras and crushed highlighter compacts and make room for all the fresh makeup hitting shelves this month.
-Luckily, there are plenty of new products in the makeup aisle that'll make getting ready for Q1 Zoom calls a breeze.
+That's right: It's time to throw away your dried-out mascaras and crushed highlighter compacts and make room for all the fresh makeup hitting shelves.
+Luckily, there are plenty of new products in the makeup aisle that'll make getting ready for spring Zoom calls a breeze.
 From barely-there lip stains to updated brow pencils that'll make you look more put-together in seconds, find our favorite new makeup launches, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.